 Social Media Listening and Feedback Monitoring and Response

-A few customer feedback software tools also provide its business customers the ability to respond to internal and external feedback (survey responses, online reviews, first-party feedback, etc.).
+A few customer feedback software tools also provide its business customers the ability to respond to internal feedback (survey responses, first-party feedback, etc.) as well as external (reviews, social media comments, etc.) from within the application.

 Customer Experience Analytics